-‘Spring’ by Philip Larkin is a three stanza poem that is separated into uneven numbers of lines.
+‘Spring’ by Philip Larkin is a three-stanza poem that is separated into uneven numbers of lines.
 The first stanza contains eight lines, and the second and third are tercets.
 This means they have three lines each.
 The number of total lines, fourteen, places this poem in the realm of a sonnet.
-Larkin’s choice in rhyme scheme also supports this conclusion.
+Larkin’s choice of rhyme scheme also supports this conclusion.
 The lines follow a pattern of ABABCDCD EFF GEG.

 Patterns of Rhyme and Rhythm